Period Pooh! The Best (And Funniest) Reactions To Sasha Obama Rapping City Girls Lyrics On TikTok

 Thankfully, Sasha has lived a mostly private life since her father left office and avoided the spotlight outside of appearing in her mother’s Netflix Doc “Becoming” in May.

-“I’m excited for her to be proud of what she’s done,” said said of her mother during an interview in the film.
+“I’m excited for her to be proud of what she’s done,” she said of her mother during an interview in the film.

 Because I think that that’s the most important thing for a human to do, is be proud of themselves.”